DonjeteHasani/techh/README.md

 ## Acknowledgments

 This project was created as part of the **Champion Trials-48 Hour Challenge** hackathon in Digital School Ferizaj.
-Special thanks to the organizers, mentors, and team members for their support and guidance.
+Special thanks to the organizers, mentors, for their support and guidance.

 ---